sliekens/gw2sdk/docs/guide/http-client-lifetime.md

 In this example, a _long-lived_ client is created with a `PooledConnectionLifetime` of 2 minutes.
 The client is created once and reused for the lifetime of the application.

+> [!WARNING]
+> This solution is unavailable for .NET Framework, the `SocketsHttpHandler` only exists for .NET Core and .NET 5+.

-This might be the easiest way to safely use `HttpClient`.
+This is a simpler way to safely use `HttpClient` compared to using `Microsoft.Extensions.Http`.

 ``` csharp
 var handler = new SocketsHttpHandler